 The Hapus is a delicious fruit with yellow skin and a sweet scent.
 It's known as the King of Mangoes and has been famous for ages.
 But where does it come from?

-Mangoes are tropical fruits that started in South Asia.
+Mangoes are tropical fruits that originated in South Asia.
 The Hapus, also called Hapus, is a hafoos grown mainly in Maharashtra, India.
-It's considered high quality and prestigious.
+It's considered high-quality and prestigious.

 "Hapus", also known as the Alphonso mango, arrived in India via Portuguese explorer Afonso de Albuquerque.
 He got the fruit grafts from Malaysia and planted them in Goa during the 16th century.
 Alfonso De Albuquerque was a Portuguese general who established the Portuguese colonies in India in the fifteenth century, beginning with Goa.